Emir Spahić: Personal life

-Spahić is of Bosniak descent, although he identifies as an ethnic Muslim.
+Spahić identifies as an ethnic Bosniak.
 His father is from Sandžak, and his mother is from Gacko.
 They met when they were both working in Dubrovnik.
 Emir has two brothers, the older being Nermin and younger one Alen, who is also a football player.
 Spahić is a first cousin of fellow national team player Edin Džeko.

 Spahić is a fan of tennis, and has followed live matches in Dubai, Barcelona, Montpellier and Paris.
 He was enrolled at the University of Sarajevo, earning a degree in sport and physical education.

-Aside from his native Bosnian, Spahić speaks English, Spanish, French, German and Russian to varying degrees of fluency.
+Aside from his native Bosnian, he speaks English, Spanish, French, German and Russian to varying degrees of fluency.

 On 30 August 2019, Spahić was involved in a car accident, when his SUV rolled over on the road, sustaining multiple non-life-threatening injuries.
 In 2021, he was a candidate on the list of the local Dubrovnik regionalist party DUSTRA for the local elections in Croatia, but failed to enter the Dubrovnik City Council.

-He is a practising Muslim.
-In 2023, he became the president of the Executive Board of the Islamic Community of Dubrovnik.
+In 2023, he became president of the executive board of the Islamic Community of Dubrovnik.